AdamPaternostro/Azure-ARM-Terraform/README.md

 # Azure-ARM-Terraform
 This shows some examples of ARM and Terraform templates.
 The below are some slides around comparing the two.
-Both are great options and
+Both are great options and provide the abilty to do Infrastructure as Code.
+Please see the feature comparison at the end of the slides below.

 ![alt tag](https://raw.githubusercontent.com/adampaternostro/Azure-ARM-Terraform/master/images/Slide1.png)
 ![alt tag](https://raw.githubusercontent.com/adampaternostro/Azure-ARM-Terraform/master/images/Slide2.png)